tscswcn/PaddlePaddle.org/CONTENT_REPO.md

-# PaddlePaddle.org

-**PaddlePaddle.org** is the repository for the website of the [PaddlePaddle](https://github.com/PaddlePaddle/Paddle) open source project: an easy-to-use, efficient, and scalable distributed deep learning platform.
-The goal is to provide a unified web access to all code and documentation related to the PaddlePaddle project.
-The website is designed to yield uniform user experience and provide access to the latest information about PaddlePaddle.

-## Overview

-This website is built using the Python framework Django (1.8.11).
-All the content is served from built assets, and as a result, the website setup does not require any database infrastructure.

-The webserver running the site is Gunicorn tied with Nginx.
-We use a Docker container to deploy it to a public cloud.

 ### Content Management

 This website unifies contents from diverse opensource repos related to different technical and non-technical aspects of project, including: